qgis/QGIS-Website/content/resources/support/security.md

 Fixes are shipped as soon as possible - regarding the criticity of the issue - in point releases.

 If you want to secure your QGIS enterprise deployment, please ensure to be able to quickly deploy fixes on your machines.

-OSGEO4W has update scripts that can run silently and upgrade only the libraries you need without redownloading the full package.
+OSGEO4W provides update scripts that can run silently, allowing you to upgrade only the necessary libraries without the need to redownload the entire package.
+For more information on setting up these scripts for your deployment, refer to the [OSGEO4W documentation](https://trac.osgeo.org/osgeo4w/).